Kuwait learning hub

 Data, AI and certification cohorts

-Students selecting Kuwait City can indicate interest in this area during counselling and application-interest submission.
+Students selecting Kuwait City can indicate interest in this area during counselling and counselling submission.

 Focus area